santiagomonl/LabTurn-A-Lab-Equipment-Booking-System/README.md

 8. Deploy the app in Render
 9. Finally, check the app interface and functionality using the URL provided in Render

-Render will generate a URL that can be access on any computer and will allow remote access to book the lab equipment: [LabTurn Website](https://labturn-a-lab-equipment-booking-system.onrender.com)
+Render will generate a URL that can be accessed on any computer and will allow remote access to book the lab equipment: [LabTurn Website](https://labturn-a-lab-equipment-booking-system.onrender.com)

 **This intuitive online interface does not need any installation or setting on your computer.
 Simply access the website and the interface will load in your browser for you to start booking your lab equipment.**